What you can and can't do under the rules

 Gatherings at holiday homes and holiday rentals

-Under the current restrictions up to 20 visitors may visit another house at any one time.
-If you're having friends over to your accommodation, and this is permitted under the conditions of your rental, then you have to restrict it to 20 visitors at any one time.
+Under the current restrictions up to 50 visitors may visit another house at any one time, though NSW Health recommends that there is no more than 30 if the residence does not have any outdoor space.
+If you're having friends over to your accommodation, and this is permitted under the conditions of your rental, then you have to restrict it to 50 visitors at any one time.

 Outdoor public gatherings